 I’ll be writing about the video Taking your characters from the mundane to the magical.
 Writing hack – how to write a fantasy book from the Writing Advice series I’m doing on YouTube with Jonathan McKinney.

 At the start of the story, Susan, Lucy, Peter and Edward are living in the big old house in the English countryside, when they discover the magical wardrobe.
 When they enter the wardrobe, they transition from that mundane world, and into the magical world of Narnia.

 It’s important to remember that the mundane world you start in is mundane to the character, not the audience.
 For instance, in Star Wars, Luke Skywalker starts on his home planet of Tatooine, which seems fantastical to the audience because it’s an alien planet, but it’s his version of Earth.
-He then journeys into the magical when he goes into space and learns to use The Force.
+He then journeys into the magical when he goes into space and learns to use “The Force”.

 The barrier is there, it prevents you reaching the magical world, then when you open the door you cross that threshold.
-And opening the door can come in many forms, such as Neo taking the red pill in The Matrix which opens his metaphorical door by opening his mind to reality.
+Opening the door can come in many forms, such as Neo taking the red pill in The Matrix which opens his metaphorical door by opening his mind to reality.

-You can find more writing advice on our YouTube channel where we’ll be releasing a piece of writing advice every day to help you become a better and more confident writer.
+You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!